 Faoi na Fuinseoige is the name I have given the little bit of earth under our stewardship.
 The literal translation of the phrase is “under the the ash”, but I found it translated as “under the protection of the ash” enough that I am comfortable giving it that meaning.

+The most compelling case I can make for medicinal gardening is that it is what has always been done.
 As early as the Iron Age, horticulturist communities were growing what resemble medieval physic gardens.
 Around 50 BC, the Atrebates tribe is known to have grown wheat, apples, blackberries, cherries, plums, poppies, coriander, dill, fennel, curry plant, marigold and mint.
 At one site in Hampshire, they are using the excavated seeds to grow a new herb garden.[i]
-It seems certain that at least some of these herbs were likely to have been employed medicinally as they are mentioned in Roman histories.
+It seems certain that at least some of these herbs were likely to have been employed medicinally as they are mentioned in Greco-Roman medical texts.

 To what extent this occurred is unknown.
 English historian Stephen Pollington laments “the sad fact that native northern European traditions probably informed the greater part of the practice of healing as experienced by the average early English man or woman, but the lore behind this craft was not recorded–at least not systematically in a form in which it survives.”[ii]